 Overwhelming?
 It can be.
 So, how do we begin such a task?

 Let us begin by studying and then following the example of Jesus Christ.
 Likewise, we can review how others, like Paul or Moses or Elijah practiced discipleship.
 In all the examples I just mentioned, these servants of God knew the ultimate authority was God, not a religious authority figure or scholars or traditions.
 We must seek to develop a personal relationship with God.
 We must not cling to traditions of men, even if they are taught by religious authority figures.
-Even the Pope is quite fallible and what he teaches must be tested against the word of God.
+Even the Pope is quite fallible and what he teaches must be tested against the word of God and sadly it often contradicts God’s word.
 We must test everything against the truth of God’s scripture and seek God in prayer consistently.
 To be a disciple of Christ we must be willing to put Him first, above and before all other parts of our lives and it will be hard.
 We must lose our own lives in order to find true life with Jesus.

 34“Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword.
 35“For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; 36and a man’s enemies will be the members of his household.

 37“He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me.
 38“And he who does not take his cross and follow after Me is not worthy of Me.
 39“He who has found his life will lose it, and he who has lost his life for My sake will find it.

 Jesus did not attend formal schooling or study at seminary.
 These things may be helpful, but are not necessary and for most of us, not practical.
 Jesus studied the scriptures rigorously and with devotion since He was as child.
 So knowledgeable was He, that when He was twelve, He was amazing the scholars and teachers of the law.